djbieber/stratifyd-user-guide/docs/source/mapdata.rst

 ~~~~~~~~~~~~

 Contributor data is used to tie all the insights back to an individual to help organizations close the loop with their customers.

+This field should represent the person or entity that generated the record or document in your data.